 When he was finished for the day he was able to blend in with the new stained fence.
 I swear I looked over there at one point and didn't even noticed him.

 Normally he looks much cleaner.
-I have been wanting to post this fuzzy photo of my sister Heather (she works with me as a logo designer), my sweetie (he is so darn cute!), and me from two weeks ago.
+I have been wanting to post this fuzzy photo of my sister Heather, my sweetie (he is so darn cute!), and me from two weeks ago.
 There is a winery in the country about 30 minutes away and they have concerts outside every Sunday night during the summer and fall.
 We sip wine and enjoy a picnic while the kids run in the fields and catch fireflies and play ball.